 The EAEEG holds an annual meeting, typically in late winter or early spring.
 Each meeting features a major talk or symposium along with a session for free communications.
-The next meeting will take place on May 8th and 9th, 2026 (Fri/Sat) at the Montreal Neurological Institute, in the beautiful Jeanne Timmins Amphitheatre.
-Please see the “Conference Schedule 2026” page for details.
+The most recent meeting took place on May 8th and 9th, 2026 (Fri/Sat) at the Montreal Neurological Institute, in the beautiful Jeanne Timmins Amphitheatre.

 Epilepsy and electrophysiology/EEG are continuing themes of the EAEEG, but all related neuroscience areas are covered.
 Recent symposia topics have included in vivo brain imaging, sleep, magnetic brain stimulation, functional neuroimaging, and other topics related to epilepsy.
 Over the years, invited speakers have included Norbert Wiener, Sir John Eccles, Eric Kandel, Mark Hallett and many other prominent contributors in the neurosciences.
 Society Proceedings are generally published in Clinical Neurophysiology.